Actress Rose Marie of 'Dick Van Dyke Show' fame dies at 94

 Never miss a local story.

-The blonde, raspy-voiced Marie teamed with her pal Morey Amsterdam as assistant writers.
+The blonde, raspy-voiced Rose Marie teamed with her pal Morey Amsterdam as assistant writers.

-Drawing on his experiences on Sid Caesar's shows, Carl Reiner created the series, wrote and directed many episodes and made occasional appearances as the surly star, Alan Brady.
-After an uncertain beginning in 1961, "The Dick Van Dyke Show" caught on with TV viewers, was still popular when it ended in 1966 and remained a favorite for decades in reruns.

-"There's never been a more engaging & multi-talented performer .... & always had audiences clamoring for "more!!"
-Reiner posted Thursday on Twitter.

-Marie was especially proud of playing a woman defined by her work, a rare sitcom character at the time who wasn't "a wife, mother, or housekeeper," she tweeted in 2017.

-The actress did have conflicts with Reiner, resenting that Moore was given more prominence than her on the show.
+The actress had conflicts with Reiner, resenting that Moore was given more prominence than her on the show.
 Reiner, speaking in "Wait for Your Laugh," bluntly pushed back.
 "I used real strong language," he recalled.
 "I said, 'You both have beautiful legs.
 They wanna look at her legs.'"

 Nominated three times for Emmys, Rose Marie had yet to turn 40 when she joined the Van Dyke cast, but had been an entertainer for more than 30 years.